nockawa/Tomate/README.md

 ﻿# 🍅 Tomate 🍅

-Low level library for concurrent, low GC impact data storing/manipulation.
+Low level library for concurrent, high performance, low GC impact data storing & manipulation.

-Also allowing real-time processing of persistant data through a set of collections and primitives that operate over a Memory Mapped File.
+Also allowing real-time processing of persistent data through a set of collections and primitives that operate over a Memory Mapped File.

 ## What it is about?
 .net standard libraries are great, especially the collection ones, they allow one to write code very quickly/easily.